-A couple of months ago when the world was in its early stages of the pandemic, it felt as though some of the only good news stories available were those about the exceptional effects that an indoor world had on the global environment.
+A couple of months ago when the world was in its early stages of the pandemic, it felt as though some of the only good news stories available were those about the exceptional effects that an indoor world had on the global environment and the potential for a sustainable future.
 With life on pause, there was talk of a reduction in carbon emissions, road traffic drastically reduced and air quality improving across the globe.
 Not to mention water running clear in Venice, Orcas sighted off the coast of Vancouver and goats wandering into Welsh towns (and a variety of other fake news headlines!).

 For many, in a time of uncertainty and continuous bad news, it was encouraging to see just how quickly we could turn the tide on climate change if we put our minds to it.
 The time in a variety of lockdown restrictions globally allowed us to take a sneak peek at what could be, a world less dependent on fossil fuels and an environment plagued less by carbon emissions.
 Experts predicted that while there was likely to be a bounce back as people started venturing out of their homes, we would still see a fall in global emissions for the first time since the 2008-2009 financial crisis (as reported in the Guardian).
 This also has a more positive impact on health than we might expect too, with pollution known to play a substantial role in early deaths each year, recent reductions suggest some premature deaths would be avoided (Guardian).
 All sounds pretty positive, right?